-- 11.1 Activities complying with the provisions of the hazards and risks section of the Waitomo District Plan or activities which have an approved Resource Consent in respect of a natural hazard. - 11.2 Activities relating to flood management, flood protection and drainage works occurring outside of the hazard areas identified in the Waitomo District Plan, undertaken by the Waitomo District Council or its contractor, the Waikato Regional Council or its contractor, or the Horizons Regional Council or its contractor.
+11.1 Activities complying with the provisions of the hazards and risks section of the Waitomo District Plan or activities which have an approved resource consent in respect of a natural hazard.

-11.3 Activities which do not comply with 11.1 or 11.2.
+11.2 Activities which do not comply with 11.1.